tk512/dashboard-motion-detect/README.md

 As an additional bonus, I added a SQLite3 database to record movements in the office, and this is actually displayed on the dashboard itself (in a tiny corner).
 To be fair, it's not very useful, but it's still fun to be able to see that people were at the office (working hard I'm sure) until 9PM the previous night, by just looking at the chart.
+We can also see motion history at a weekly level:

 ![alt tag](https://raw.githubusercontent.com/tk512/dashboard-motion-detect/master/motion-chart.jpg)